Indoor Pizza Ovens

 Are Any Models Worth Buying?

-We tested five indoor pizza ovens priced from $34.52 to $169.99, including four electric models and one that fits atop a gas burner.
+We tested five indoor pizza ovens priced from about $35.00 to just under $170.00, including four electric models and one that fits atop a gas burner.
 We used each to bake a variety of frozen and homemade pizzas, timing how long the ovens took to preheat and to cook the pizzas.
 Throughout, we evaluated the crispness and color of the crust, how evenly the cheese melted, how well toppings heated through, and the texture of the interior dough.
 We compared pizzas made in each machine with pizzas made in a traditional oven in two blind tastings.
 Information on the cooking surface material was obtained from product manufacturers.
 We measured the weight and dimensions of the machines in-house, as well as the temperature of the air and cooking surface at the end of the preheating cycle.
 After testing, we calculated the average time required to preheat the ovens and cook the pizzas.
 Prices were paid online, and products appear below in order of preference.

 Pizza Quality: Ovens rated higher if they produced pizza with an evenly browned, crisp crust and melty, hot toppings.
 We docked points from models that routinely burned parts of the pizza or yielded dough that was soft and pale.